STMicroelectronics/meta-st-x-linux-gnss1/README.md

 ### Recommended PC prerequisites

-A Linux® PC running Ubuntu® 20.04 or 22.04 is recommended.
+A LinuxÂ® PC running UbuntuÂ® 20.04 or 22.04 is recommended.
 Developers can follow the link below for details. https://wiki.st.com/stm32mpu/wiki/PC_prerequisites

 Follow the instructions on the ST wiki page [Image flashing](https://wiki.st.com/stm32mpu/wiki/STM32MP15_Discovery_kits_-_Starter_Package#Image_flashing) to prepare a bootable SD card with the starter package.